Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the nested soft-collinear subtraction scheme: NNLO QCD corrections to an arbitrary process at colliders

 The second term in \eq\eqref{eq_final_result_nf} is the single-unresolved contribution, which contains $N+1$ resolved final-state partons and subtraction terms that make it finite.
 It is written as

 The first two terms on the \rhs\ are the single-boosted contributions.
 They read

 and

+where we recall that the left and right convolutions are defined in \eq\eqref{eq_convolution}.
 We note that the sum over $\xa$ is understood as the sum over different species of potentially-unresolved partons, i.e. $g$, $q_\rho$, $\bar q_\rho$, with $\rho$ running over distinct quark flavors, and that each species provides exactly one representative to the sum.
 The sum over $n$ accommodates all final states with a given $\Fp$ that can be produced in a particular partonic collision, and therefore it can have a different meaning for each term in the above equations, in spite of the fact that we use just one sum to keep equations more compact.
 Finally, the sum over $x$ runs over the subset of partons that can be produced by the parton $\inF$ or the parton $\inS$ upon considering all possible collinear splittings.

 The $\ONLO$ operators are defined as